Eswatini

 Summary

-The current constitutional framework has several deficiencies:
+Constitutional legal principles have no practical legal application, and the current constitutional framework has several deficiencies:

-• it fails to protect the rights of freedom of expression and association
+• It fails to protect the rights of Freedom of Expression and Association;

-• it fails to legally enforce social and economic rights, despite Eswatini being a signatory to the United Nations Convention on Civil and Political Rights
+• It fails to legally enforce social and economic rights, despite Eswatini being a signatory to the United Nations Convention on Civil and Political Rights;

 • King Mswati III effectively has supreme executive authority and effectively controls the Judiciary.

-Whistleblower Laws And Policy
+Whistleblower Laws and Policy

-• to investigate and punish corrupt activities
+• Investigate and punish corrupt activities;

-• to establish an anti-corruption commission
+• Establish an anti-corruption commission;

-Strict penalties such as a fine of 100 000 emalangeni or ten years direct imprisonment are applicable upon conviction.
-In matters where a law enforcement official or a member of the public prosecutor’s office are convicted of bribery such person is liable for a fine up to 200 000 emalangeni.
+Section 27 of the Swaziland Procurement Act prohibits suppliers from offering gifts or hospitality to any staff of the procuring entity, members of the tender board, or officials and employees of the Swaziland Public Procurement Agency.
+Strict penalties such as a fine of 100,000 emalangeni (about 5,400 USD) or ten years direct imprisonment are applicable upon conviction.
+In matters where a law enforcement official or a member of the public prosecutor’s office is convicted of bribery, the individual is liable for a fine of up to 200,000 emalangeni (about 10,800 USD).

 Secrecy Laws

-Shortcomings In Legislation And Possible Reforms
+Shortcomings in Legislation and Possible Reforms

 Without the political will to enforce the provisions of the law and to adhere to the constitutional objectives, the fight against corruption is lost.

-Committee to Protect Journalists CJP
+Committee to Protect Journalists (CJP)

-• Address: PO Box 2675, New York, NY 10108
+• Committee to Protect Journalists, Knight Foundation Press Freedom Center, P.O.
+Box 2675, New York, NY 10108

 • Tel: +1 212 465 1004